-Business Development: Overview | Western Cape Government
+Business Development and Strategic Purchasing Unit: Overview | Western Cape Government

 The objective of the Business Development Unit is to investigate, formally study, report and provide initial impetus for the establishment of viable projects between the Private Sector and the Department of Health.

-The Business Development Unit has a handful of professionals that work with experts in the department, without compromising other directorates such as Supply Chain Management.
+The Business Development Unit has a handful of professionals that work with experts in the Department, without compromising other directorates such as Supply Chain Management.

-The directorate is a central access point for the private sector to engage with the department.
+The directorate is a central access point for the private sector to engage with the Department.
 This provides a platform where-by non-governmental parties may gain a better understanding of the processes and mechanisms which exist within government, thus allowing Line Management to focus on their primary function.

 1. Public Private Partnership & Public Private Initiatives (PPP & PPI)